OH2LAK/neowx-material/README.md

-# Fork of NeoWX Material
+# Finnish localization of the Fork of NeoWX Material
+# Suomalainen versio NeoWX Material -skinistä WeeWX-sääasemaohjelmistoon.

 As the original repository (https://github.com/neoground/neowx-material) is no longer maintained, this fork contains latest changes, improvements and bugfixes